RayKitajima/Rutile/docs/specification.md

 ### Component overriding (Impl)

 Rutile generates symmetric package for your main APP_NAME package named <i>APP_NAME</i>Impl under the same directory of the former.
 The package has symmetric directory structure for the main package.

+Automatical implementation such as authentication and permission management will be generated as override module in there.
-You can override module by putting override module into the appropriate location and modify Factory being there.
+And also, you can override modules by putting your modules into the appropriate location and modify Factory being there.

 For example, following module overrides ProductImage model definition of DemoShop schema.